-18. Click Update and apply your changes.
+19. Click Update and apply your changes.

-Now you have created the basis for your Portal.
-What remains to be done is to update your DNS server, configure one or more authentication methods, add user groups with access rules, configure group links and customize the web Portal page.
-You may also want to configure Net Direct, the Avaya Endpoint Access Control Agent, Avaya Endpoint Access Control Agent client security feature and HTTP to HTTPS redirection.
+You have created the basis for your Portal and must update your DNS server, configure one or more authentication methods, add user groups with access rules, configure group links and customize the web Portal page.
+You can also configure Net Direct and HTTP to HTTPS redirection.

-To test the Portal, you can create a test group and configure the desired access rules for the group.
-Then enable the Avaya VPN Gateway's local user database, add a test user and map this user to the test group.
+To test the Portal, you can create a test group and configure the required access rules for the group.
+Then enable the SRA's local user database, add a test user and map this user to the test group.
 See Chapter 8, "Groups, Access Rules and Profiles" and Chapter 9, "Authentication Methods", respectively.